websitejs2-0/websitejs/README.md

 ```sh
 $ gulp serve [--production, --debug]
 ```
-The server auto-detects a free port (from port number 3000 and up) and is run in development (NODE_ENV) mode.
+The server auto-detects a free port (from port number 3000 and up) and is run by default in development (NODE_ENV) mode.

 To start the server only use ```$ gulp server``` or ```$ npm start```